About Us

 * Cyser is a type of mead made with apple juice.

 **Organic honey is a problematic term since it depends on knowing where a honey bee forages for nectar and food and she may forage several miles from her home.
 But it is true that honey bees are very efficient feeders and will always gather food closer to their colonies than further away, as long as there is good food near their homes.
-We do our best to make sure, throughout our woodlands, orchards and elsewhere, that there is.
+We do our best to make sure, throughout our woodlands, orchards and fields, that there is.